peeviddy/ClubHop/README.md

 <img src="http://i.imgur.com/q9Busuc.png" width="800px" />

-- The app should launch after a few minutes.
+1. The app should launch after a few minutes.
 On the location request popup, tap "allow"
-- The first screen is a Facebook login button.
-To get the full ClubHop experience, log in with your Facebook account
+2. The first screen is a Facebook login button. **To get the full ClubHop experience, log in with your Facebook account**

-*map will only populate with markers upon successful login*
+**NOTE:** map will only populate with markers upon successful login

 <img src="http://i.imgur.com/7MUHKkd.png" width="450px" />

-Welcome to ClubHop!
-The app should now center in on your location and show you nearby events.
+**Welcome to ClubHop!
+The app should now center in on your location and show you nearby events.**

 <img src="http://i.imgur.com/BIoyZYm.png" width="450px" />

-Feel free to scroll around and tap on events you would like to attend.
+**Feel free to scroll around and tap on events you would like to attend.**

 <img src="http://i.imgur.com/IhCpNTN.png" width="450px" />